Kabuna254/PLP-Software-Engineering/Python/WEEK 5/explanation.md

 - **Polymorphism**: The `game()` method is overridden in both `PS4` and `PS5`, allowing each object to respond differently to the same method call.

 ---

-This is ready for you to copy and use.
-Let me know if you need any further explanation!